xd009642/tarpaulin/README.md

 When using the [Nix](https://nixos.org/nix) package manager, the `nixpkgs.cargo-tarpaulin` package can be used.
 This ensures that tarpaulin will be built with the same rust version as the rest of your packages.

-### Environment Vars
+### Environment Variables

-Tarpaulin sets the below environment vars under test:
+When tarpaulin runs your tests it strives to run them in the same environment as if they were ran via cargo test.
+In order to achieve this it sets the following environment variables when executing the test binaries:

 - **RUST_BACKTRACE**      - _When --verbose flag is used_
 - **CARGO_MANIFEST_DIR**  - _Path to Cargo.toml From --root | --manifest-path or guessed from the current or parent directory_